camilocsoto/payment_process/src/readme.md

 - The `processors` directory is particularly complex as it contains three protocols and three payment processors.

 ## Design Patterns
-Here're the design patterns with their uses at its respective files
+Here're the design patterns with their uses at theirs respective files

 | Design Patterns         | Uses                                                                                   | Files                                                                                      |
 |--------------------------|---------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|